blashin888/GL-Whitepaper/docs/en/02_Core_Architecture.md

 > Observe → Interpret → Respond → Rest

-Already flowing through daily life.

-Not confined to the inside or the outside.
-Moving between inner dialogue, AI, others, and daily life.
+Already flowing through daily life, not confined to the inside or the outside, moving between inner dialogue, AI, others, and daily life.

 At times, AI may serve as a starting point, leading into inner dialogue and back again.
 From there, the next observation opens.

 Passing through rest,
-the quality of decisions changes, carrying into the next observation.
+the quality of decisions changes, and carrying into the next observation.

 Observation begins when something is noticed.